 Composite or montaged images, from more than one original image are not eligible – this includes images shot at different exposures/dynamic ranges and combined out of the camera.
 Images stitched to form a panoramic image will be accepted provided that the entrant declares, at the time of submission, that the final image has been produced in this way.
 Multiple exposures ‘in camera’ is permitted.

 Entrants who are shortlisted will be required to provide the original image file (RAW or jpeg as shot) along with the print and highest resolution version of their image for final judging and for the exhibition, if selected.
+UPDATE: Due to the global pandemic and for safety reasons we have reluctantly decided to move the final phase of judging online for this year only, so shortlisted entrants do not have to provide prints for final judging this year.

 By submitting your entry you are confirming that your image/s are eligible under our digital manipulation rules.
 If they are subsequently discovered not to be, they will be disqualified.